 At Scribewise, we define content marketing as “the creation and distribution of journalistic, helpful, audience-focused material that ultimately increases customer acquisition.”

 Sounds fancy, but what it boils down to is providing customers with information — ideally backed by data or your unique expertise — that educates them and makes their decision making a little easier.

-A lot of different tactics can be used to support your content marketing goal, including whitepapers, videos, eBooks, email newsletters, social media, and yes, blogging.
-Each one serves its own purpose in the bigger content marketing-scheme, but they all contribute to the end goal of building trust with your customers.
+A lot of different tactics can be used to support your content marketing goal, including white papers, video content, eBooks, email newsletters, social networks, and yes, blogging.
+Each one serves its own purpose in the bigger content marketing strategy, but they all contribute to the end goal of building trust with your customers.

 Blogging, on the other hand, involves posting regular content to a specific site and is updated regularly to keep that website fresh.
 Blog content is displayed chronologically, so you’ll always find the most recent content first.
 The goal here is to communicate with your audience, whether you’re promoting a product, providing valuable knowledge to your readers, or working to establish your organization as a thought leader.
 And it’s an important tactic within the greater content marketing strategy.

 So basically, content marketing is the umbrella term under which blogging rests.
 As a result, there’s often a lot of overlap between the two.
 For many brands, blogging is an essential way to bring value to readers, which is why it’s considered a great starting point for any content marketing strategy.

 If you’re not convinced yet that you need to do either, here’s why you should consider adding them as part of your content marketing strategy.